 How do I Apply for Gifted?

-Testing registration and scheduling for fall 2021 is now open.
+Testing registration and scheduling for fall 2022 is now available.

 |Weekday Testing||Saturday Event|

 |5th Grade||5th Grade|

 *No eligibility will take place outside of the posted schedule.

 The Gifted Academy program in the Rockford Public Schools affirms the need to identify students with potential at any point in their educational career and to provide the kinds of educational services which will enable them to demonstrate a level of achievement commensurate with their potential.